 The website has an interactive public art map of the NEON District murals.
 The area includes about 50 murals dotted around the streets, walls, alleyways, signs, and even streets.
 Take the self-guided tour, or try one of the many city tours to ensure you don’t miss any murals.

 There are plenty of eclectic places to grab a bite, including Commune, Cairo Bistro & Social, or Zeke’s for a powerhouse cup of gourmet coffee.
 There are also food trucks peppering the area.
-Of course, in addition to the mural walk, the NEON district has comedy shows, art galleries, and theater performances.
+Of course, besides the mural walk, the NEON district has comedy shows, art galleries, and theater performances.

 See Related: Best Girls Trip Destinations Around the World